EpicCash/documentation/docs/node/cli.md

 > You can manage your EPIC Node (server) by using built-in CLI.
 >
-> Get compiled binaries from [epiccash.com/downloads](https://epiccash.com/downloads/)
+> Get compiled binaries from the [Downloads section](https://epiccash.com/downloads-and-crypto-wallet/)
 > or build from source [github.com/epiccash](https://github.com/EpicCash)

 ## Usage